lssfau/ExaStencils/CONTRIBUTING.md

 Please only submit your contributions to the official GitLab repository in the form of a Merge Request.
-In order to get an account, please sign and submit the [contributor license agreement](#contributor-license-agreement) Contributions to the GitHub repository, which is a mirror of the official GitLab repository, will be not considered.
-Please do not use GitHub pull requests and do not send patches by E-mail.
+In order to get an account, please sign and submit the [contributor license agreement](#contributor-license-agreement) Contributions to the GitHub repository, which is a mirror of the official GitLab repository, will not be considered.
+Please do not use GitHub pull requests and do not send patches per E-mail.
+As soon as you get access to our GitLab, please refer to our [Git guidelines](https://i10git.cs.fau.de/exastencils/exastencils/-/blob/devel/git_guidelines/GIT_GUIDELINES.md).

 ExaStencils is an open-source code generation framework and is licensed under [GPLv3](https://i10git.cs.fau.de/exastencils/exastencils/blob/master/COPYING.txt).
 We consider the act of contributing to the code by submitting a Merge Request as the agreement to the GPL3 license.